The government is dragging its feet over controlling dog population, vaccinating them or even making enough shots available for victims

 Controlling the country’s massive dog population can go a long way in tackling the fatal disease.
 Currently, there are 25 million dogs in the country; the annual incident of dog bite is around 1.75 million, WHO says.
 But experts say the current Indian laws relating to controlling of stray dogs are at loggerheads.
 While the Prevention of Cruelty to Animals Act (PCA), 1960, talks about culling street dogs, the Animal Birth Control (Dogs) Rules of 2001 (ABC) allows stray dog population.
 “PCA clearly says stray dogs should be ‘destroyed’.
 But AWBI through its ABC rules insists that they live on the streets, and thereby making dogs as well as people suffer,” says Sabu Steephen, a social activist from Kerala, who in 2015 filed a petition in the Supreme Court to control stray dog population.
 In 2015, AWBI issued a circular that blames the victim for a dog attack.

 It says any hostility will render the dogs aggressive following which they may resort to biting “in self-defence” for which “the human aggressors shall be the only ones to blame”.
-Meghna Uniyal, founder of Humane Society International, says AWBI has also attempted to label “street dogs” as “scavengers that eat rats” and must be maintained.
+Meghna Uniyal, founder, Humane Foundation for People and Animals, says AWBI has also attempted to label homeless dogs as "street dogs” that are “scavengers that eat rats” and must be maintained on streets and public places.
 AWBI’s stand, however, does not reflect in its action.
 An internal evaluation report of the Union environment ministry in 2008 shows AWBI has no guidelines for giving grants to animal welfare organisations that are entrusted with the responsibility of sterilising dogs, vaccinating them periodically and providing them shelter.

 Steephen cites the instance of Japan, where only two have died of rabies in last 50 years, that too after being bitten in India and the Philippines.
 Japan does not allow dogs on the street.
 “Those which are found are put up for adoption.
 When no one adopts them, they are euthanised.
 Same is done in the US and Ireland,” he adds.
 While WHO mandates that at least 80 per cent of dogs need to be vaccinated annually to break the cycle of transmission, only 2.4 per cent have been vaccinated by AWBI over the past 10 years.